Skip to content

 Green Lantern vol. 2 (1959-1988) – The Silver and Bronze Ages

-Asked by editor Julius Schwartz to revive the Green Lantern brand, John Broome and Gil Kane created Hal Jordan in Showcase #22 (October 1959).
-After a successful storyline in the anthology book, Hal got his own ongoing series.
+Asked by editor Julius Schwartz to revive the Green Lantern comics, John Broome and Gil Kane created Hal Jordan in Showcase #22 (October 1959).
+After a successful storyline in the anthology book, Hal got his own ongoing comic book series.
 With Jordan came the mythology surrounding the Green Lantern Corps, but also new characters, like supervillain Sinestro who was introduced in Green Lantern Vol. 2 #7; Carol Ferris, Hal Jordan’s love interest who became the Star Sapphire in issue #16; and later, in issue #59, with the story “Earth’s Other Green Lantern!”
 Guy Gardner made his first appearance.

-Those issues were also partly collected in TPBs:
+Part of the Silver Age Green Lantern comics were also partly collected in TPBs:

 Beginning with issue #76 (April 1970), and ending with issue #122 (November 1979), Hal Jordan was joined by Green Arrow in a series of stories by writer Dennis O’Neil and artist Neal Adams that famously dealt with social and political issues of that time: